Weaving with Colour

 With Angie Parker

-Explore how to weave confidently with colour in this three day practical course with award winning textile artist Angie Parker.
+Explore how to weave confidently with colour in this three day practical and flexible “Weaving with Colour” course alongside award-winning weaver Angie Parker.

 By the end of the course you will:

-- Know how to thread a backstrap loom.
+- Know how to thread and weave on a back-strap loom.

 - Understand basic weaving principles.